databricks/spark-tfocs/README.md

   represents a row of the matrix.
 More information is available in `org.apache.spark.mllib.optimization.tfocs.VectorSpace`.

-The primary abstractions of the spark-tfocs library are as follows:
+The primary abstractions of the TFOCS for Spark library are as follows:

 * `VectorSpace` A basic vector space interface with support for computing linear combinations and dot products.
 This abstraction supports local computation as well as distributed computation using